GoogleCloudPlatform/terraform-google-cloud-armor/CONTRIBUTING.md

 ## Integration Testing

-Integration tests are used to verify the behaviour of the root module, submodules, and example modules.
+Integration tests are used to verify the behavior of the root module, submodules, and example modules.
 Additions, changes, and fixes should be accompanied with tests.

-The integration tests are run using [Kitchen][kitchen], [Kitchen-Terraform][kitchen-terraform], and [InSpec][inspec].
-These tools are packaged within a Docker image for convenience.

-The general strategy for these tests is to verify the behaviour of the [example modules](./examples/), thus ensuring that the root module, submodules, and example modules are all functionally correct.
+The general strategy for these tests is to verify the behavior of the [example modules](./examples/), thus ensuring that the root module, submodules, and example modules are all functionally correct.